paulfoley/Udacity_Nanodegree-Machine_Learning/Eigenfaces-Recognition/README.md

 ### Output

-* `classification_report.csv` - A CSV file that shows the precision, recall, f1 score, and support for each person in the data set.
+* `classification_report.csv` - A CSV file that shows the precision, recall, f1, and support score for each person in the data set.
 * `confusion_matrix.csv` - A CSV file that shows how many of the faces were recognized correctly or incorrectly.

-* Eigenfaces:
+#### Eigenfaces

 ![Face Recognition](face_recognition.png)